takumib/cpsc210-labs/labs/lab8/lab8.md

 compilation.
 Lab will conclude with a brief tutorial/walkthrough on GDB (a dedicated debugging tool).

 This lab will be a guided one.
-This handout is merely intended to serve as a summary/reference.
+This handout is merely intended to serve as summary/reference.

 ### Part #1: writing a simple power function